 For businesses, Facebook is a great place to connect with friends, clients, and prospective customers and channel them to your fan page.
 Provide value or at the very least, engaging content.
 Stay away from political stuff—unless you’re running for president.

 Post any other suggestions in the comments below.
 I’m always looking for new growth hacks.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.